-(3) "Employee" is as defined in [state wage and hour law, local law or federal Fair Labor Standards Act (29 U.S.C. § 203(e)); you should choose the most inclusive option, or we can help to draft a new definition] but does not include those who work in [X] for fewer than # [typically 80] hours in a calendar year.
-"Employee" includes recipients of public benefits who are engaged in work activity as a condition of receiving public assistance.
+- (A) "Employee" includes recipients of public benefits who are engaged in work activity as a condition of receiving public assistance.
 [May also specifically add: "Employee" does not include an "employee" as defined by 45 U.S.C.
 351(d) who is subject to the federal Railroad Unemployment Insurance Act, 45 U.S.C.
-351 et seq.]

-(A) There shall be a rebuttable presumption that any individual performing work for a hiring entity is an employee under this Act unless the hiring entity can demonstrate that all of the following conditions are satisfied: (i) The individual is free from the control and direction of the hiring entity in connection with the performance of the labor or services, both under the contract for the performance of the work and in fact; (ii) The individual performs labor or services that are outside the usual course of the hiring entity's business; and (iii) The individual is customarily engaged in an independently established trade, occupation, profession or business of the same nature as that involved in the labor or services performed.
-[Note: We recommend including this language, although it is advisable to confirm that there are no legal barriers in your jurisdiction.
-If included, the definition of employer and employee may need to be adjusted as well to ensure there's no conflict with the test, which we can help to do.
-This language is recommended since far too many individuals are misclassified as independent contractors, rather than employees, which denies them certain labor protections-like paid sick time-that are only available to employees.
-This language creates a presumption that an individual performing work for a business or hiring entity is an employee unless the business or hiring entity can show that the working individual is an
+351 et seq.] - (B) There shall be a rebuttable presumption that any individual performing work for a hiring entity is an employee under this Act unless the hiring entity can demonstrate that all of the following conditions are satisfied: (i) the individual is free from the control and direction of the hiring entity in connection with the the work and family legal center performance of the labor or services, both under the contract for the performance of the work and in fact; (ii) the individual performs labor or services that are outside the usual course of the hiring entity's business; and (iii) the individual is customarily engaged in an independently established trade, occupation, profession or business of the same nature as that involved in the labor or services performed.